White space. Negative space. The in-between.

 Through the layers of my art, I’m celebrating the beautiful complexity of life.
 It's the everyday in-between, that sets us up... for the spectacular.

-Terri shows in several locations each year.
-She was juried into the 2020 Calgary Stampede Western Showcase for the first time, and, along with the other artists, was very sad to see it cancelled.
+Terri also shows in several other locations each year.
+She is very excited to have been juried into the 2021 Calgary Stampede Western Showcase after having the 2020 show cancelled because of Covid.
+She shows at the Calgary Art Market Craft Sale each November at the Telus Convention Centre.
 She joined the Calgary Community Painters’ Society in 2011, and shows with them twice a year.
-She has been juried into the Calyx Distinctive Arts show numerous times and is always delighted to show with them.
-Terri is a founding member of Artistic Entities, a group that holds juried art shows in a variety of locations around Calgary about once a month.
+She was juried into the Calyx Distinctive Arts show numerous times and was always delighted to show with them.
+Terri was a founding member of Artistic Entities, a group that holds juried art shows in a variety of locations around Calgary about once a month.
 Terri was a juried member of the Riverview Artists from 2008-2012.
 Prior to that, she began selling her earlier work in Winnipeg in 2001 at Breads and Circuses, at The Forks Market, and privately.

 In June 2013, Terri set up The Alberta Flood Rose Project in order to bring the Calgary visual arts community together to raise money for the flood victims in southern Alberta.
 Over 450 artists participated, raising over $25,000 for the Canadian Red Cross.
 For more information, please visit www.thealbertafloodroseproject.com.